-The Board of Trustees will approve the RSE policy, and hold the headteacher(s) to account for its implementation.
+The Board of Trustees will approve the RSE policy, and hold the headteacher to account for its implementation.

-The Headteacher(s)
+The Headteacher

-The headteacher(s) are responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from specific aspects of the curriculum.
+The headteacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from specific aspects of the curriculum.